AhmadAssi1/Sentiment-Analysis-for-Customer-Support-Conversations/README.md

 ⚠️ **Important**: The model files are not included in this repository due to size limitations.
 You can:

-1. Download the model files separately from [provide_your_download_link]
+1. Run the following command to generate the model files: python fine_tune.py
-2. Place them in the `fine_tuned_model` directory
-3. Ensure the following files are present in the directory:
+2. Ensure the following files are present in the directory:
    - tokenizer.json
    - vocab.txt
    - pytorch_model.bin